gjanesch/Card-Webscraping-and-Analysis/Report.md

-Webscraping and Analysis of Pokémon Trading Cards
+# Webscraping and Analysis of Pokémon Trading Cards
+### By: Greg Janesch
+### September 19, 2015

+## Background and Justification
-This project is intended to perform a basic analysis of cards in the Pokémon Trading Card Game.
+This project is intended to perform a basic analysis of cards in the Pokémon Trading Card Game, as a demonstration of my ability to use Python in multiple ways.
 The project code was written in Python 3.4.

+To fully understand what this project hopes to accomplish, some background is required.

-## Background: The Pokémon Trading Card Game
+### Background: The Pokémon Trading Card Game
 The Pokémon Trading Card Game (TCG) is a trading card game which forms a portion of the Pokémon franchise.
 The mechanics of the TCG attempt to broadly approximate those in the video games, with reasonable changes for the medium.

 Cards belong to one of three general categories: